-“I was frustrated by the healthcare system because I felt it was only disease-oriented and that nobody was taking care of the patient…” explained fashion designer, philanthropist, and long time yogini Donna Karan in an interview with LA Yoga Magazine in October 2012.
+“I was frustrated by the healthcare system because I felt it was only disease-oriented and that nobody was taking care of the patient…” explained fashion designer, philanthropist, and long time yogini Donna Karan in an interview with LA Yoga Magazine.
 She described to us the impersonal health care environment she’d witnessed while caring for her husband, Stephan Weiss, who had been diagnosed with terminal lung cancer.
 Weiss had found Eastern therapies instrumental in elevating the quality of his life during his last seven years (he passed away in 2001).
 “I was fortunate enough to have someone who could take care of my husband holistically, but I wondered, ‘What do other patients do?’”

 In direct response to the lack of holistic care provided for those undergoing treatment for serious illnesses, Karan collaborated with yoga teachers Rodney Yee and Colleen Saidman, as well as Karan’s personal doctor, Woodson Merrell, to launch Urban Zen Integrative Therapy (UZIT).
 The program integrates the modalities of yoga therapy, essential oil therapy, Reiki, nutrition, and contemplative care to add the human element into the medical equation, bringing relief and personal connection not only to patients, but their loved ones and caregivers as well.
 A pilot program at Beth Israel Medical Center confirmed that UZIT led to a significant decrease in pain and anxiety amongst patients, elevated their mood, and provided better rest.
 A million dollars per year per floor cost was saved as a result of faster healing, shorter hospital stays, and reduced need for medication.